 The Prince's Teaching Institute has worked in partnership with the University of Cambridge since the charity was created in 2006.
-Many of our academic speakers are drawn from its faculties, so that teachers get the best quality of enhancement of their subject knowledge; and we also get those academics' advice in designing courses.
+Many of our academic speakers are drawn from its faculties, so that teachers get the best quality of enhancement of their subject knowledge.
+These academics also advise us on the design of our courses.
 A University committee oversees the partnership, and our Trustees include a Cambridge representative.

 Inspired by the PTI's model of bringing together subject knowledge and teaching expertise, the university's Institute of Continuing Education has initiated a new Master's degree in Advanced Subject Teaching (MSt) to help English and History teachers develop their subject knowledge and enhance their professional and academic standing.